waxio/wax-erc20-delivery-contract/README.md

-# Ethereum Smart Contract for delivery of the WAX ERC20 token
+# Ethereum Smart Contract for delivery of WAX ERC20 tokens

 An `ERC20` standard token.
 Built on the [OpenZeppelin](https://openzeppelin.org/) framework.